 Personal Training Fee Schedule

-- 24-hour advance notice of cancellation required, or full charges will apply.
+24-hour advance notice of cancellation required, or full charges will apply for missed scheduled session.